 This course provides a broad overview of how sociologists, psychologists, and scholars in related disciplines ask and answer research questions, as well as offers hands-on experience doing social science research.
-Students will learn about all stages of the research process, from formulating a research question and measuring variables to selecting an appropriate data collection technique and analyzing both qualitative and quantitative data. (liberal arts selective; social science selective; prerequisites: SOCI 2210, PSYC 2210, and WRIT 1102 with a C- or better)
+Students will learn about all stages of the research process, from formulating a research question and measuring variables to selecting an appropriate data collection technique and analyzing both qualitative and quantitative data. (advanced liberal arts selective; advanced social science selective, writing intensive; prerequisites:PSYC 2210 or SOCI 2210 and WRIT 1102 with a C- or better)

-Special Projects (1 or 2 Cr.)
+Special Projects (1 - 3 Cr.)